Kumyks: Expansion of the Russian state, Ottoman Empire, and Persia

-In 1649 and 1650 Nogai leader Choban-murza sought the protection of their allies in the Shamkhalate.
+In 1649 and 1650, Nogai leader Choban-murza sought the protection of their allies in the Shamkhalate.
 Russia, at war with the Nogais, sent 8,000 men in order to force the nomadic tribe to return to Russian territory.
-Surkhay-Shawkhal III attacked and routed Russian troops in The Battle of Germenchik.
-Kumyk military success continued from 1651 to 1653, when the Kumyks, this time in an alliance with Safavid forces, destroyed the Russian fortress at the river Sunzha.
-Iranian Shah Abbas II intended to strengthen the Persian hold on the Kumyk lands, which didn't match with Surkhay's plans.
+Surkhay-Shawkhal III attacked and routed Russian troops at the Battle of Germenchik.
+Kumyk military success continued from 1651 to 1653, when the Kumyks, this time in an alliance with Safavid forces, destroyed the Russian fortress at the Sunzha River.
+Shah Abbas II intended to strengthen the Persian hold on the Kumyk lands, which didn't match with Surkhay's plans.
 In an alliance with Kaytag Uzmi Rustem, Surkhay III confronted Persians but was forced to withdraw.
 Nevertheless, the high losses disrupted the Shah's intentions of building fortresses in the Kumyk lands.

 Resistance to Peter I

-In the 18th century, Russian Emperor Peter I organised the Persian Campaign of the 1722—1723.
+In the 18th century, Russian Emperor Peter I organised the Persian campaign of the 1722–1723.
 The Endirey principality was the first to oppose the Russian forces, and despite their defeat, caused great losses which shocked the Emperor.
-Kumyks of the Utamish Soltanate also fiercely resisted at The Battle at the River Inchge.
+Kumyks of the Utamish Soltanate also fiercely resisted during the Battle at the River Inchge.
 Peter I stated afterwards:

 The Tarki Shamkhalate initially took a pro-Russian stance, but after a new Russian fortress had been built they confronted Russia again.
-However, this time the Shamkhalate couldn't unite the neighboring local peoples and remained alone in their struggle.
+However, this time the Shamkhalate could not unite the neighboring local peoples and remained alone in their struggle.
 Russian historian Sergey Solovyov wrote: